Free BMI Calculator – Instantly Check Your Body Mass Index

 Pediatric BMI Assessment

-Children and adolescent BMI interpretation diverges fundamentally from adult classifications due to dynamic growth patterns and developmental variations.
+Children and adolescent BMI interpretation diverges from adult classifications.
 The Centers for Disease Control and Prevention (CDC) utilize age- and sex-specific percentiles rather than fixed numeric thresholds.

 BMI growth chart for children and adolescents